drakileshr/r-cubed-intro/README.md

 ## Instructional Design

 The lectures and lessons in this workshop are designed to be presented primarily with a participatory live-coding approach.
-This involves an teacher typing and running code in an editor or similar platform in front of the class, while the class follows along using their own computers.
+This involves a teacher typing and running code in an editor or similar platform in front of the class, while the class follows along using their own computers.
 Exercises are interspersed in the lesson material, allowing